BORDEAUX, FRANCE - BIKE & BOAT TOUR

 - At the region’s heart, the city of Bordeaux is the cultural center.
 Once known as the Sleeping Beauty, the UNESCO World Heritage Site stretches along the Garonne river banks, inviting visitors to savor its grand architecture, tempting cafés and shops and superb museums.
 The probably most bicycle-friendly French city sleeps no more!
 Cruise the Dordogne, Garonne and Gironde Rivers and cycle through the vineyards on carefully chosen routes and experience this region in a unique way!

 - Bicycles:The bicycles on board are mostly unisex touring bicycles with normal mount (ladies model), 2 hand brakes and a pannier bag.
 Bicycles and e-bikes have aluminum frames with frame suspension, 21 gears, SRAM grip shifters, unisex gel saddles, shock absorbers in front forks for unbeatable comfort.
 In France, adult cyclists do not have to wear a helmet, however children till 12 yrs are obligated to wear a bike helmet.
 We recommend you to bring your own (well fitting) helmet.
-You may also bring your own bike, however you are responsible for the assembly and maintainance of your bike.
+You may also bring your own bike or arange for local rentals, however you are responsible for the (assembly and) maintenance of your bike.

 - Day 1 France Sat): Castets-en- Dorthe – Canal des Deux Mers (Approx. 15 km/10 mi.)